 Most nasal surgeries are indeed beneficial when done properly but there are certainly limits to their effectiveness and when those limits are crossed bad things can happen.
 When doctors over open a nose increasing the air gaps beyond this normal range there are MANY undesirable consequences which this study will fully document.

 There is an “optimal” gap that allows air to pass while allowing some micro turbulence to occur which allows the air to properly contact the mucosa tissue.
-Air comes into the nose in a “laminar flow” then turns “turbulent” at the nasal valve and heads of the inferior turbinates.
+Air comes into the nose in a “laminar flow” then narrows down and turns “turbulent” at the nasal valve and heads of the inferior turbinates.
+It then is guided through the cavity contacting the turbinates and walls.
 Laminar flow, is smooth and orderly so only the outside edges of the air stream contact the walls just like a placid river.
 In an over opened nose the bulk of fluid gently flows right through the center with minimal contact with the rivers edge (outer walls).

 A “Reynolds Number” (Re) is a term used to predict the threshold level where fluid flows turn from laminar to turbulent.
 The nose is DESIGNED to work with guided micro-turbulence and this is basically the crux of this entire site.
-There is NO MECHANICAL PURPOSE (or benefit) for over opening a nose beyond this critical point.
+There is NO MECHANICAL PURPOSE (or benefit) for over opening a nose beyond this critical width.
 A wider opening will have a far higher (Re).
 You can hear this for yourself.
 Breathe in slowly and listen…..
 Now breathe in a little harder.
 You will hear the transition point.
-For ENS victims, you can not breath in (or out) hard or fast enough to even see this effect.You are beyond specification for this effect to occur with the normal amount of air that your lungs and diaphragm normally move.
+For ENS victims, you can not breathe in (or out) hard or fast enough to even see this effect.You are beyond specification for this effect to occur with the normal amount of air that your lungs and diaphragm normally move.
+In short: We don’t need our nose turned into a second mouth.

 In medicine there is however what is called the “Standard of Care” to protect patients and see they receive some kind of “STANDARD” of care: https://en.wikipedia.org/wiki/Standard_of_care#Medical_standard_of_care but, ironically the issue here of course is that there are no standards for nasal surgery in the first place.